inab/OEB_level2_data_migration/README.md

                         must have defined 'clientId', 'grantType', 'user' and 'pass' (default: None) --val_output VAL_OUTPUT
-                        Save the JSON Schema validation output to a file (default: /dev/null) -o SUBMIT_OUTPUT_FILE
+                        Save the JSON Schema validation output to a file (default: /dev/null) --skip-min-validation
+                        If you are 100{'option_strings': ['--skip-min-validation'], 'dest': 'skip_min_validation', 'nargs': 0,
+                        'const': True, 'default': False, 'type': None, 'choices': None, 'required': False, 'help': 'If you are
+                        100% sure the minimal dataset is valid, skip the early validation (useful for huge datasets)', 'metavar': None, 'container': <argparse._ArgumentGroup object at 0x7f3596047a90>, 'prog':
+                        'push_data_to_oeb.py'}ure the minimal dataset is valid, skip the early validation (useful for huge datasets) (default: False)
+  -o SUBMIT_OUTPUT_FILE
                         Save what it was going to be submitted in this file (default: None) --dry-run             Only validate, do not submit (dry-run) (default: False)